samuelroland/dme/docs/paradigm-analysis-report.typ

 The problem here is that the G++ cannot verify we are doing things correctly, as long as types are handled correctly, it can compile and the developer might detect nefarious bugs only in production.
 It's so easy to forget to protect a shared state, or associate a mutex in your head with 2 variables and forget a third one you just added.

-For critical section where speed is really key, when using low level functions from C, we regularly take the risk of forgetting to free heap allocated memory, leading to memory leaks.
+For critical section where speed is really key, when using low level functions from C, we regularly take the risk of forgetting to freedeeeee heap allocated memory, leading to memory leaks.

 #quote([You want to avoid memory safety issues ?
 Stop managing memory yourself and use Java !])